lonycell/grafana.v7/docs/sources/features/datasources/mssql.md

 #### Disabling Quoting for Multi-value Variables

-Grafana automatically creates a quoted, comma-separated string for multi-value variables.
+ThingSPIN automatically creates a quoted, comma-separated string for multi-value variables.
 For example: if `server01` and `server02` are selected then it will be formatted as: `'server01', 'server02'`.
 Do disable quoting, use the csv formatting option for variables:

 `${servers:csv}`